Eelam War IV: Sri Lanka pulls out of ceasefire

-War in north
+War in the North

 Red area shows the approximate areas of Sri Lanka controlled by the LTTE and the Government, as of December 2005.

-Meanwhile, in the north of the country, some of the bloodiest fighting since 2001 took place after the LTTE launched massive attacks on Sri Lanka Army defence lines in the Jaffna peninsula on August 11.
+In the north of the country, some of the bloodiest fighting since 2001 took place after the LTTE launched massive attacks on Sri Lanka Army defence lines in the Jaffna Peninsula on August 11.
 The LTTE used a force of 400 to 500 fighters in the attacks which consisted of land and amphibious assaults, and also fired a barrage of artillery at government positions, including the key military airbase at Palali.
 Initially, the Tigers broke through army defense lines around Muhamalai, and advanced further north, but they were halted after 10 hours of fierce fighting.
 Isolated battles continued over the next few days, but the LTTE was forced to give up its offensive due to heavy casualties.

-Sporadic fighting in the North has been going on for months, but the intensity of the clashes has increased since September 2007.
-During clashes in the Forward Defence Lines, separating their forces, both sides exchange heavy artillery fire, after which military incursions follow.
-By December 22, 2007 the LTTE defences at Uyilankulama and Thampanai were lost to advancing troops of the Sri Lanka Army.
-On December 29, 2007 the Army overran the LTTE stronghold at Parappakandal, Mannar.
+From September 2007, the intensity of clashes increased.
+During clashes in the Forward Defence Lines, separating their forces, both sides exchanged heavy artillery fire, after which military incursions followed.
+By December 22, 2007, the LTTE defences at Uyilankulama and Thampanaikkulam fell to advancing troops of the Sri Lanka Army.
+On December 29, 2007, the Army overran the LTTE stronghold at Parappakandal, Mannar.

-In an interview with the 'Sunday Observer' the Sri Lankan Army Commander Lt.
-Gen. Sarath Fonseka said that the Army had occupied the LTTE's Forward Defence Lines and surrounded the Wanni LTTE bases from all directions.
-He also said that there are around 3,000 Tigers remaining and that the military targets to annihilate them within the first six months of 2008.
-A day later there were less optimistic statements by Army, Air Force and Navy Commanders.
-Lt.
-Gen. Fonseka's believed it was possible to defeat the LTTE in 2008.
+In an interview with the 'Sunday Observer', the Sri Lankan Army Commander, Lieutenant General Sarath Fonseka, said that the Army had occupied the LTTE's Forward Defence Lines and surrounded the LTTE bases in Wanni from all directions.
+In addition, he stated that there were around 3,000 Tigers remaining, and that the military targets to annihilate them within the first six months of 2008.
+However, less optimistic statements by Army, Air Force and Navy commanders were delivered the next day.

-The military of Sri Lanka claims that the leader of the LTTE Velupillai Prabhakaran was seriously injured during air strikes carried out by the Sri Lanka Air Force on a bunker complex in Jayanthinagar on November 26, 2007.
-Earlier, on November 2, 2007 S. P. Thamilselvan, who was the head of the rebels' political wing, was killed during another government air raid.
-The Sri Lanka Air Force has openly vowed to destroy the entire leadership of the LTTE.
-On January 5, 2008 Col. Charles, Head of LTTE Military Intelligence, was killed in claymore ambush by a suspected Sri Lanka Army Deep Penetration Unit according to a Pro-LTTE website.
+The military of Sri Lanka also claimed that the leader of the LTTE, Velupillai Prabhakaran, was seriously injured during air strikes carried out by the Sri Lanka Air Force on a bunker complex in Jayanthinagar on November 26, 2007.
+Earlier, on November 2, 2007, S. P. Thamilselvan, the head of the rebels' political wing, was killed during another government air raid.
+On January 5, 2008,a pro-LTTE website reported that the Head of LTTE Military Intelligence, Colonel Charles, was killed in a claymore ambush by a suspected Sri Lanka Army Deep Penetration Unit.

 Before the government offensive, the war in the Northern front was in a stalemate due to the unique topology of the two major Forward Defence Lines, The Nagarcoil FDL and The Muhamalai FDL.